Aaron DeLoach: Non-soccer work

 In addition to his playing career, DeLoach was Charlotte's Director of Urban Ministry.
 He was an integral part of the Eagles’ sports ministry strategy in the city of Charlotte, working daily in the more deprived areas of East Charlotte.
-He started a tutoring program with to help continue the furthering education of the youth in those areas, helped start three youth soccer teams, and is the director of inner-city and Latino camps which are conducted by the Eagles Learn from the Pros Camp Program.
+He started a tutoring program to help continue the furthering education of the youth in those areas.
 Since then has gone on to coach college soccer at Southwestern Assemblies of God University and Palm Beach Atlantic University.
-DeLoach currently serves as the Student Ministry Pastor at Christ Fellowship Church in West Palm Beach, Florida.
+DeLoach also spent time as a Pastor at Christ Fellowship Church and authored Today, vol. 1.
+In 2019, he founded Impact City FC that operates in multiple cities across the USA.